hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye.md

 face.
 Mr. M. R. Paranjpye, Principal of the
 Gokuldas Tejpal High School, Bombay, kind- ly undertook to help me in revising the work.
-Mr. Annasahib Sapre and Mr. Kar- melkar prepared the Press-copy in an in- credibly short time.
-I must also thank Mr.
-M. K. David and Mr. Bhausahib Oak for having helped me in a variety of ways.
+Mr. Annasahib Sapre and Mr. Karmelkar prepared the Press-copy in an incredibly short time.
+I must also thank Mr. M. K. David and Mr. Bhausahib Oak for having helped me in a variety of ways.
 Even then I should hardly have hoped of accomplishing this task but for the sponta- neous assistance rendered bv Prof. Haribhau
-Tulpule, Mr. D. K. Sathe and Mr. Annasahib Chiploonkar, who during the last ten months had placed their services entirely at my dis- posal.
+Tulpule, Mr. D. K. Sathe and Mr. Annasahib Chiploonkar, who during the last ten months had placed their services entirely at my disposal.

 The credit of having supplied the excellent paper on which this book is published, goes entirely to Mr. M. R. Joshi, Paper-merchant,
 Poona.
 Mr. Nanasahib Gondhalekar, the enterprising Proprietor of the Jagaddhitecchu
-Press, Poona, must both be praised and thank- ed for having printed off this book in five short weeks on his new Monotype machine.
+Press, Poona, must both be praised and thanked for having printed off this book in five short weeks on his new Monotype machine.

 While this Preface was being written, news